twoojoo/node-smart-queues/README.md

 BLOCK commands a queue to stop dequeuing a list of keys (comma separated) RELEASE commands a queue to release a list of previously blocked keys (comma separated) BLOCKED tells if a key is blocked within a queue
+FLUSH commands a queue to flush all items or specific keys' items
 ```

 <br>